Adityakhalkar/Deep-ML-x-Marimo/README.md

 which is a `--mode edit` export, the file is `docs/assets/edit-page-C05ExoCW.css`.
 I've modified this file to hide the sidebar and save button, just as an example.

+Test the website by entering the `docs` directory, and running

+`python -m http.server 8080`